 Jim Thompson House is in the top ten of attractions to see in Bangkok and makes a pleasant change from the more crowded temples and palaces.

-Jim Thompson – History
+History of Jim Thompson

 Originally trained as an architect, Jim Thompson worked for American Intelligence during World War II before finally moving to the Kingdom in 1946.
 After a brief stint as an investor in the Oriental Hotel, he established the Thai Silk Company in 1946, The company championed traditional weaving methods, working with the villagers direct and over time, created their signature style of bright color combinations so synonymous with Thai silks today.